designedbyscience/applephotos-raw-scripts/README.md

 # Apple Photos RAW Scripts
 AppleScript for managing RAW files in Apple Photos

 When importing via Camera Connection Kit, lots of CR2, NEF, etc. files end up in your Apple Photos library.
-Depending on your workflow, you may want to delete them from their or re-encode them to DNG in order to save space.
+Depending on your workflow, you may want to delete them from there or re-encode them to DNG in order to save space.

 ## Exporting and Converting